-Mitigation No. Mitigation Text Location Compliance Documentation ^(a) and Consultation Timing Responsible Agency Applicability/Status Notes NOL 4 For any work that cornet accur during the allowable construction bewere All construction work areas Dravida public patica mailar co At least 15 days prior to Partial Removal of Overland Access Roads: Forest Service Removal of TL626 from Service: CPUC and Forest Service, BIA and Campo Indian Tribe (TL6931) Analisable NOI-4 For any work that cannot occur during the allowable construction hours (between 7 a.m. and 7 p.m.
+Mitigation No. Mitigation Text Location Compliance Documentation ^(a) and Consultation Timing Responsible Agency Applicability/Status Notes Partial Removal of Overland Access Roads: Forest Service Removal of TL626 from Service: CPUC and Forest Service, BIA and Campo Indian Tribe (TL6931) NOI-4 For any work that cannot occur during the allowable construction hours (between 7 a.m. and 7 p.m.
 Monday through Saturday), SDG&E will follow its established protocols and will provide advance notice by mail to all property owners within 300 feet of planned construction activities.
 The announcement will state the construction start date, anticipated completion date, and hours of construction.
 SDG&E will also communicate the exception to the CPUC and San Diego County in advance of conducting the work.
 If necessary, SDG&E will temporarily relocate residents occupying properties located less than 220 feet from construction activities on an asneeded basis for the duration of construction activities that would affect them.
 All construction work areas for SDG&E's proposed project and all alternatives. a.
 Provide public notice mailer as defined b.
 Provide verification of relocation of residents, if needed. c.
 CPUC/Forest Service Monitor: Line item in compliance monitoring report a.
 At least 15 days prior to work occurring outside allowable construction hours b.
 At least 7 days prior to relocation of residents. c.
-During construction SDG&E's Proposed Project: CPUC and Forest Service, BIA and La Jolla Indian Tribe (TL682), BIA and Campo Indian Tribe (TL629), BLM (TL629 and TL6923), CSP (C79) Forest Service Proposed Actions: CPUC and Forest Service, BIA and Inaja and Cosmit Tribe (TL626), City of San Diego (C157) BIA Proposed Action: CPUC and Forest Service, BIA and La Jolla Indian Tribe (TL682) Partial Removal of Overland Access Roads: Forest Service Removal of TL626 from Service: CPUC and Forest Service, BIA and Campo Indian Tribe (TL6931) Applicable Public Services and Utilities PSU-1 AT&T Commitments.
+During construction SDG&E's Proposed Project: CPUC and Forest Service, BIA and La Jolla Indian Tribe (TL682), BIA and Campo Indian Tribe (TL629), BLM (TL629 and TL6923), CSP (C79) Forest Service Proposed Actions: CPUC and Forest Service, BIA and Inaja and Cosmit Tribe (TL626), City of San Diego (C157) BIA Proposed Action: CPUC and Forest Service, BIA and La Jolla Indian Tribe (TL682) Partial Removal of Overland Access Roads: Forest Service Removal of TL626 from Service: CPUC and Forest Service, BIA and Campo Indian Tribe (TL6931) Applicable; Pre-Construction Requirements Met Public Services and Utilities PSU-1 AT&T Commitments.
 Prior to receiving a Notice to Proceed with construction along each of the proposed power line replacement projects, and it required by the CPUC or Forest service, SDG&E shall work in good faith to obtain and provide to the CPUC and Forest Service written commitment from AT&T confirming that AT&T facilities that are co-located on the proposed power line replacement projects will be relocated to SDG&E's new facilities.
 Facilities will be transferred in a manner that avoids interruptions of telecommunications services to the greatest degree possible.
 The timing of the relocation activities will be reviewed and approved by both the CPUC and Forest Service.
 Along electric lines with colocated AT&T facilities. a.
 Record of written verification from AT&T that telecommunication facilities will be relocated on new poles and the timing of the relocation of facilities. b.
 CPUC/Forest Service Monitor: Line item in compliance monitoring report a. and b.
-Prior to notice to proceed SDG&E's Proposed Project : CPUC and Forest Service, BIA and La Jolla Indian Tribe (TL682), BIA and Campo Indian Tribe (TL629), BLM (TL629 and TL6923), CSP (C79) Forest Service Proposed Actions : CPUC and Forest Service, BIA and Inaja and Cosmit Tribe (TL626), City of San Diego (C157) BIA Proposed Action : CPUC and Forest Service, Applicable, See Conditions An email from AT&T confirming this commitment was submitted by SDG&E on August 2, 2016.
-Updated correspondence was provided as part of MPRR #2 on February 14, 2017.
+Prior to notice to proceed SDG&E's Proposed Project : CPUC and Forest Service, BIA and La Jolla Indian Tribe (TL682), BIA and Campo Indian Tribe (TL629), BLM (TL629 and TL6923), CSP (C79) Forest Service Proposed Actions : CPUC and Forest Service, BIA and Inaja and Cosmit Tribe (TL626), City of San Diego (C157) BIA Proposed Action : CPUC and Forest Service, Not Applicable